Study of $B \to K_0^*(1430)\,\ell^+ \ell^-$ decay in the standard model and scalar leptoquark scenario: Numerical results

 For $\ell=e,\mu$, the spectra are largest at low $q^2$ and decrease towards the endpoint $q^2_{\max}=(m_B-m_{K_0^*})^2$, as expected from the shrinking phase space at large dilepton invariant mass.
 The enhancement at low $q^2$ is driven by the photon-penguin contribution associated with $C_7^{\text{eff}}$, which is amplified by the $1/q^2$ factor in the amplitude.
 At low and intermediate $q^2$, the semileptonic operators proportional to $C_9^{\text{eff}}$ and $C_{10}$ give additional contributions and interference terms that shape the spectra.
 For the scalar-LQ benchmarks considered here, the predicted rates are typically reduced with respect to the SM over most of the accessible range (pink band below blue), with the largest relative effect in the region where the interplay of $C_7^{\text{eff}}$ and $C_9^{\text{eff}}$ is most pronounced.

 In the $\tau^+\tau^-$ channel, the spectrum starts only at the physical threshold $q^2\ge 4m_\tau^2$, so only the high-$q^2$ region is accessible (Fig.~\ref{fig:tau}).
 In this regime the photon-penguin term is comparatively less important, and the rate is dominated by the semileptonic contributions controlled by $C_9^{\text{eff}}$ and $C_{10}$, modulated by the reduced available phase space.
 Consequently, the SM and LQ predictions differ mainly through an overall normalization, while the shape of the spectrum is less strongly modified than in the light-lepton modes.
+Related analyses of scalar operators in $b\to s\tau^+\tau^-$ transitions, and their impact on angular observables in $B\to K^{*0}\tau^+\tau^-$, can be found in Ref.~\cite{Karmakar:2024dml}.

 The overall shape of the spectra is largely governed by phase space and the helicity structure of the $b\to s\ell^+\ell^-$ transition.
 For $\ell=e,\mu$, the rate is largest at low $q^2$ and decreases towards the kinematic endpoint $q^2_{\rm max}=(m_B-m_{K_0^*})^2$, reflecting the shrinking phase space at large dilepton invariant mass.
 At low and intermediate $q^2$ the decay is mainly driven by the vector contribution proportional to $C_9^{\text{eff}}$ together with the photon-penguin term governed by $C_7^{\text{eff}}$, while the axial-vector piece proportional to $C_{10}$ enters through $|C_{10}|^2$ and through interference with the vector amplitude.
 The scalar-LQ benchmarks considered here modify these short-distance coefficients, leading predominantly to a suppression of the rate relative to the SM (red band below blue) over most of the accessible range.
 The effect is most visible where the $C_9^{\text{eff}}$--$C_7^{\text{eff}}$ interplay and their interference with $C_{10}$ provide the dominant contribution, i.e.\ away from the endpoint.